What is malnutrition?

 Malnutrition may not be what you think and even worse, you may not realize you are malnourished!
 There is a definitive line between nutrition and malnutrition.

-Deficiency disease, as defined by Mosby’s: “a condition resulting from the lack of one or more essential nutrients in the diet, from metabolic dysfunction, or from impaired digestion or absorption, excessive excretion, or increased biologic requirements.”
+Deficiency disease, as defined, “a condition resulting from the lack of one or more essential nutrients in the diet, from metabolic dysfunction, or from impaired digestion or absorption, excessive excretion, or increased biologic requirements.”

-Look at the photo to the right.
-Is only one person suffering malnutrition or are they both malnourished?
+Look at the above photo.
+Is either person suffering malnutrition or are they both subclinically malnourished?

-What is the difference between malnutrition and subclinical malnutrition?
+What is the difference between clinical malnutrition and subclinical malnutrition?

-There is a difference between malnutrition and subclinical malnutrition.
-Malnutrition is a serious clinically diagnosed problem whereas subclinical malnutrition is rarely observed or addressed by our current medical system.
+There is a difference between clinical malnutrition and subclinical malnutrition albeit it may be a fine line in some instances.
+Clinical malnutrition is a serious clinically diagnosed problem whereas subclinical malnutrition is rarely observed or addressed by our current medical system.

-Subclinical malnutrition simply means that you are deficient in one or more essential nutrients that include minerals, vitamins, amino acids, and fatty acids.
+Subclinical malnutrition simply implies that you may have relative nutrient excesses and deficiencies of one or more essential nutrients that include minerals, vitamins, amino acids, and fatty acids.

 Subclinical malnutrition is extremely deceiving and here’s why…